How Does Paralympic Snowboarding Work?

 | Classification | None (open competition) | SB-UL, SB-LL1, SB-LL2 |

-SB-UL (Upper Limb) — Athletes with impairments affecting one or both arms.
-This might include arm amputations, limited arm function, or missing fingers.
-These athletes ride the board with full lower body function but must adapt their balance, turning technique, and fall recovery to compensate for reduced or absent arm function.
-Upper limb riders cannot use their arms for balance corrections the way able-bodied snowboarders do.
+SB-UL (Upper Limb) — Athletes with impairments affecting one or both arms: arm amputations, limited arm function, or missing fingers.
+These athletes ride with full lower body function but must adapt their balance and turning technique to compensate for reduced or absent arm use.
+Upper limb riders cannot use their arms as counterbalances the way able-bodied snowboarders do.

-SB-LL1 (Lower Limb — More Severe) — Athletes with significant lower limb impairments such as above-knee amputations, significant leg length differences, or substantial impairment in both legs.
-These athletes face the greatest biomechanical challenges: controlling a snowboard requires precise ankle, knee, and hip movements, and SB-LL1 athletes must develop entirely adapted techniques.
-Many use prosthetic legs specifically designed for snowboarding.
+SB-LL1 (Lower Limb — More Severe) — Athletes with significant lower limb impairments such as above-knee amputations or substantial bilateral leg impairment.
+These athletes face the greatest biomechanical challenges: controlling a snowboard requires precise ankle, knee, and hip movements.
+Many SB-LL1 athletes use prosthetic legs specifically designed for snowboarding.

-SB-LL2 (Lower Limb — Less Severe) — Athletes with less severe lower limb impairments such as below-knee amputations, partial foot amputations, or moderate leg impairment.
-While still significantly impacted, SB-LL2 athletes generally have more functional range of motion than SB-LL1, allowing for techniques closer to (but still different from) able-bodied snowboarding.
+SB-LL2 (Lower Limb — Less Severe) — Athletes with less severe lower limb impairments such as below-knee amputations or partial foot amputations.
+While still significantly impacted, SB-LL2 athletes generally have more functional range of motion than SB-LL1.

 | Class | Impairment | Examples | Impact |